anna099/hegel/actualisation/1-ethos.md

-*form* but also in their content: 'the individual's *labor* for his needs is a satisfaction of the needs of others as much as it is of his own needs, and the satisfaction of his own needs is something he attains only through the labor of others.'[^21] Now, Aristotle had also recognised the intrinsic link between basic human functions and the functions of society: early in his *Politics*, he suggests that complex social institutions (like the State) emerge from the simplest forms of human interactions which themselves are based on humanity's 'natural desire to leave behind an image of themselves'.[^22] So, for Aristotle,
+*form* but also in their content: 'the individual's *labor* for his needs is a satisfaction of the needs of others as much as it is of his own needs, and the satisfaction of his own needs is something he attains only through the labor of others.'[^21] Aristotle had also recognised the intrinsic link between basic human functions and the functions of society: early in his *Politics*, he suggests that complex social institutions (like the State) emerge from the simplest forms of human interactions which themselves are based on humanity's 'natural desire to leave behind an image of themselves'.[^22] So, for Aristotle,